EmreKaratas1/CreditWise/README.md

 - Handle missing values and encode categorical variables
 - Segment customers into clusters based on financial & demographic features
 - Provide insights for potential use cases in credit risk management and marketing

-## 📈 Results (to be updated)
-- Visual insights from EDA (distributions, correlations)
-- Cleaned dataset ready for modeling
-- Customer clusters with interpretation (e.g., low-risk / high-risk groups)
-- Documentation of key insights

-## 🔮 Future Work
-- Experiment with different clustering algorithms (K-Means, Hierarchical, DBSCAN)
-- Compare with supervised approaches using alternative datasets (with Risk variable)
-- Develop a Streamlit dashboard for interactive customer segmentation
-- Explore integration with BI tools (Power BI, Tableau) for reporting